-From South Australia’s founding church to largest Anglican congregation in the state, and a site where thousands have been baptised, married or committed for burial, Trinity Church Adelaide (previously known as Trinity City and Holy Trinity Church) has been closely linked to the history of this state.
+From South Australia’s pioneer church to the largest Anglican congregation in the state – and a site where thousands have been baptised, married or committed for burial – Trinity Church Adelaide has been closely linked to the history of this state.

 The Revd Charles Howard, first Colonial Chaplain, travelled to South Australia on HMS Buffalo and commenced duties as first Anglican minister.
 He brought a prefabricated church building funded by the South Australian Church Society, but it was useless.
 He had to use temporary facilities for some time.
 The SA Church Society which supported him get established was also given the right to an Adelaide Town Acre from Pascoe Grenfell.
 The Church trustees arranged for Col William Light, the colony’s Surveyor General, to choose the location for the church building: Acre No.9, the present location, was originally near the main river crossing and beside the main road to the Port.

 The foundation stone of the permanent building was laid by Capt John Hindmarsh, South Australia’s first governor, on 26 January 1838.
 The church was rebuilt in 1845.
 It served as the cathedral of the diocese of Adelaide from 1847 until Christ Church North Adelaide and then St Peter’s Cathedral were opened.
 It was significantly extended in 1888-9, when it was transformed to its existing Victorian Gothic style.
 Pointed windows were installed, a pitched roof with fine timber trusses replaced the original flat roof, while the tower was extended to its present height.
 Twentieth century additions include galleries, the organ loft, and extra vestry space.

 The site also includes a Rectory (1851, now offices), a Parish Hall (1887), a smaller hall, offices, crèche, cottage (now meeting rooms) and a large car park.